jfrazx/envirator/README.md

 - `warnOnly: boolean` :: Warn of missing environment variables rather than exit.
 Does nothing in production environment.
 Default is `false`
 - `productionDefaults: boolean` :: Specifies if supplied default values should be allowed in a production environment.
 Default is `false`
 - `nodeEnv: string` :: Change where to locate the Node environment.
 Default is `NODE_ENV`
+- `noDefaultEnv: boolean` :: Specify if you do not want to provide a default environment if one is not set.
+Default is `false`
+- `keyToJsProp: boolean` :: If true, when calling provideMany, the requested environment variable key will be transformed to camelcase.
+Default is `false`

 ### Configs